top of page

 To read more about River’s pruning, check out this detailed guide.

 If not performing River's pruning, consider reducing your watering regimen to ensure a higher brix in your fruits.
-However, the summer is a critical time for watering fig trees.
-Higher temperatures bring with it a higher frequency of watering the soil.
+However, the summer is a critical time for watering fig trees, and frequently, new fig growers neglect & underwater their fig trees.
+This is when they need the most water.

-To read about the proper watering of fig trees, click here.
+To read about properly watering fig trees, click here.

-Top your young fig trees when they’ve developed large leaves and are showing strong and healthy growth.
+• Top your young fig trees when they’ve developed large leaves and are showing strong and healthy growth.
 This will enable them to form scaffolds in their first growing season reducing the time to maturity by an entire growing season.
-Check out this article to learn more.

-Lastly, evaluate your fig tree for signs of rust.
-Prevent severe cases right away by removing leaves with rust.
-Other important preventative measures can be found in this guide.
+• Lastly, evaluate your fig tree for signs of rust.
+Prevent severe cases right away by removing leaves with rust and consider spraying with an organic copper fungicide.

 This is when you'll start seeing your first main crop figs ripen.